xvik/gradle-animalsniffer-plugin/src/doc/docs/index.md

     }
     ```

-    Use plugin java 8 and vefore checks, for android or any other library signatures verification.
+    Use plugin for java 8 and before checks, for android or any other library signatures verification.

 ## Features